 I didn’t want it to spread and drip over the edges.
 I left the ganache semisweet which balances well with the sweet cake and mousse layers.

-I served the cake with fresh strawberries but I image it would be good with whipped cream, ice cream, or other fresh berries.
+I served this layered chocolate mousse cake with fresh strawberries but I image it would be good with whipped cream, ice cream, or other fresh berries.
 It truly is a decadent cake and will be a huge hit for any occasion.